 Blender pumps — which can accommodate E10, E15 and other higher ethanol-blend fuels from the same hose — have become more common as the federal Renewable Fuel Standard (RFS) requires an increasing volume of biofuels in the fuel supply.
 But blender pumps can leave as much as a quart or more of higher-ethanol fuel in blender-pump dispenser hoses after a vehicle finishes fueling.

 Accidentally or unknowingly putting high ethanol blend fuels in some vehicles or equipment could cause significant engine damage over time including engine overheating, unintentional clutch engagement and metal corrosion.
 And to make matters worse, many small engines, such as those in motorcycles, all-terrain vehicles, recreational watercraft and outdoor equipment — not to mention the portable gas canisters many use to fill their outdoor power equipment — hold less than four gallons of fuel, and are not approved to operate on fuel higher than E10.

 We’re not alone in confronting this issue.
-Check out what the American Motorcycle Association has to say in their latest blog post.
+Check out what the American Motorcyclist Association has to say in their latest blog post.